 “We can lift restrictions and open up our economy with social distancing.
 Remember that as we go out – part of the way we can do this and address it safely,” Lee said at his weekly news conference on Thursday.
 On May 28, the number of confirmed Coronavirus cases in Tennessee is 21,679 with 356 deaths and 415,989 tests, according to the Tennessee Department of Health said.
 Wikipedia adds 13,916 recoveries to those numbers.

-According to the WKRN report, the Metropolitan Health Department’s updated Coronavirus stats for Tennessee placed the number of COVID-19 cases in the state on April 9 at 1,231.
+According to a WKRN report on April 9, the Metropolitan Health Department’s updated Coronavirus stats for Tennessee placed the number of COVID-19 cases in the state at 1,231.
 The report also put the number of local deaths from the novel Coronavirus at 13.

 An April 15 report on Wikipedia listed 1,237 cases in Davidson County alone with 18 deaths.

 Across the state some 98 people had died of coronavirus in Tennessee and the number of cases statewide had grown to 4,862, the Tennessee Department of Health reported on April 10.
 On April 15, Wikipedia reported 6,079 confirmed cases, 135 deaths, and 2,196 recoveries in Tennessee.

 On Friday, April 24, Gov. Lee issued the first steps from the “Tennessee Pledge,” the state’s guidelines for Tennessee businesses to reopen in 89 of the state’s 95 counties with recommendations on how to keep employees and customers safe during the ongoing COVID-19 pandemic.
 The first industries to receive guidance through the plan included the restaurant and retail industries.
 Around the same time, Nashville unveiled their Phase One for going back to work to go into effect on May 11.